buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 An _IfcBeam_ is a horizontal, or nearly horizontal, structural member that is capable of withstanding load primarily by resisting bending.
 It represents such a member from an architectural point of view.
 It is not required to be load bearing.

-> NOTE&nbsp; Definition according to ISO 6707-1: structural member for carrying load(s) between or beyond points of support, usually narrow in relation to its length and horizontal or nearly so.
+> NOTE  Definition according to ISO 6707-1: structural member for carrying load(s) between or beyond points of support, usually narrow in relation to its length and horizontal or nearly so.

 There are two main representations for beam occurrences: